innovait-dk/LearnIdp/docs/releasenotes/index.md

 >
 > *CG modules*
 >
 > The CG of the "entity" modules has been changed.
 The CG now consists of an abstract base-module and a partial class that inherits from the base-module.
 So now you can override all methodes in the partial class.
-That means there is no more use for all the partial methodes and they therefore not CG anymore:
+That means there is no more use for all the partial methodes and they are not CG anymore:
 > - partial void AfterRegisterTypes(IContainerRegistry containerRegistry);
 > - partial void AfterOnInitialized(IContainerProvider containerProvider);
 > - partial void Initialized();